colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Docs/DevLog.md

 *   Continue to add more details and improve the documents in the new `HorizonFrame_Workspace`.
 *   Keep an eye on the new way Obsidian syncs our documents and write down how it works.

+### 2025-05-24 - Session 2 (approx. 11:00 AM - 12:00 PM)

+**What We Did (Completed):**
+*   Discussed and refined the daily handoff document system (`DailyBriefing.md`, `DailyStart_LLMPrompt.md`, `DailyFinish_LLMPrompt.md`) to support multiple LLM work sessions within a single day.
+*   Updated the structure of `Docs/DailyBriefing.md` to include timestamped "Session Start," "Status from Previous Session," and "Key Tasks for This Session."
+*   Updated `Docs/MetaPrompts/DailyFinish_LLMPrompt.md` to guide the LLM in creating session-specific `DevLog.md` entries and preparing `DailyBriefing.md` for the *next* session.
+*   Populated the current `Docs/DailyBriefing.md` (for 2025-05-24, Session starting ~11:30 AM) with tasks to commit these structural changes and then execute this "Daily Finish" routine.
+*   Clarified for the user (Cole) how to use `DailyStart_LLMPrompt.md` and `DailyFinish_LLMPrompt.md` as direct scripts for LLM interaction at session boundaries.
+*   Initiated the "Daily Finish" process for this work session.

+**Decisions We Made:**
+*   The daily handoff system will now explicitly support multiple sessions per day through timestamping and session-specific references in `DailyBriefing.md` and `DevLog.md`.
+*   The user (Cole) will copy-paste the content of `Docs/MetaPrompts/DailyStart_LLMPrompt.md` and `Docs/MetaPrompts/DailyFinish_LLMPrompt.md` to the LLM to start and end sessions, respectively.

+**Problems or Questions (Issues) Encountered:**
+*   Continued to experience issues with `git add` via the command line not staging all expected files (specifically `README.md`, the initial `Docs/DailyBriefing.md`, and `Docs/MetaPrompts/DailyStart_LLMPrompt.md`).
+*   Advised the user that committing via GitHub Desktop might be necessary for the files related to the initial handoff system setup and the subsequent multi-session adaptations.
+The commit message for the multi-session changes should be `"docs: adapt handoff system for multi-session days"`.

+**What's Next (Next Steps) for the *next session*:**
+*   **Crucial First Step:** Confirm that all documentation changes (both the initial handoff system files AND these multi-session adaptation files) have been successfully committed to Git.
+*   If commits are successful, guide the user to push all changes to the `origin/main` branch on GitHub.
+*   Once the documentation system is fully committed and pushed, discuss and select the next UI feature or development task for HorizonFrame.
+*   Prepare a new `DailyBriefing.md` for that development task.

 ### 2025-05-25

 **What We Did (Completed):**